openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 ## Creating our two functions

-Next we'll create the two functions.
+Next, we'll create the two functions.
 The first one - `getLocation` - uses the [IP API](https://ipapi.co/) to get the location of the user.